 Seek help!
 If you feel stuck in your past and can’t seem to work it through on your own, don’t be ashamed or afraid to seek help.
 There are many different ways to seek help.
 If you are like me, you preferably want to give it a try on your own first.
 For this, you might want to try journalling.
 Write about what happened to you and then again, write about what you wrote down.
 Write as much as you need, to process what has happened in your past, that upsets you today.

-Sometimes, journalling isn't enough.
+Sometimes, journalling isn’t enough.
 For me, that was the case.
-In order to find inner peace, I went to see a therapist to work through my traumas and be able to understand them.
+In order to find inner peace, I went to see a therapist to work through my traumas and learn how to understand them.
 Together with her, I went through my life history, cried, felt upset about things she said (only to realize that they were true a while later) and most of all, I healed.
-By ripping open the wounds that had been closed and hidden away for so many years, I could heal.
+By ripping open the wounds that were hidden away for so many years, I could heal.
 And it felt good.

 Therefore, if you truly want to find inner peace and you have some traumas that you haven’t dealt with yet, I recommend you to dare to open up these wounds and heal them properly.
 It will definitely support your personal growth, believe me!

-Once I had identified my traumas and all the thoughts that origin from them, I was able to identify my destructive thought patterns.
-I finally was able to understand where my perfectionism and lack of self-worth came from, along with all the thoughts associated to the experiences I have had.
+Once I identified my traumas and all the thoughts that origin from them, I could identify my destructive thought patterns.
+I finally understood where my perfectionism and lack of self-worth came from, along with all the thoughts associated to the experiences I have had.
 This knowledge and awareness has helped me greatly in my personal growth.

 However, you don’t specifically have to go into therapy to identify your thought patterns.
 For instance, you might want to try these techniques;